CETL—For Prospective Students & Families

-Upon disclosing the existence of a disability, students may be asked to forward supporting documentation to the local Disability Support Coordinator.
+Upon disclosing the existence of a disability, students may be asked to forward supporting documentation to the local Access Coordinator.
 Supporting documentation must be submitted on letterhead that is dated, typed, and signed and be provided by a qualified physician, psychologist, audiologist, speech pathologist, rehabilitation counselor, physical therapist, occupational therapist, or other health care provider.
 Supporting documentation should not be provided by a family member.
 Disability documentation must:

 - Be sufficient to establish a direct link between the underlying condition and the requested accommodation.

 - Include a description of the functional limitations of the disabling condition as they relate to the major life activity impacted by the diagnosis.

 It is often helpful if disability documentation includes:

 - The methodologies used to determine the diagnosis

 The University often will provide the specific accommodations requested, but may not be legally required to do so if there is another effective accommodation available.
 If you receive a letter requesting additional information, please feel free to contact us with any questions or concerns.